The world is waiting.

 Your safety is our top priority

 We are strongly committed to making sure that every student is well-informed, prepared and supported throughout their global education experience.
+Students are automatically enrolled into Chubb Travel Insurance before they go abroad.
 This video outlines important safety guidelines, travel protocols and resources available to you while overseas.

 Identity and Inclusion